redseedtraining/redseed_api_docs/source/includes/_users.md

 This endpoint is used to fetch a list of users.
 It returns a JSON object that includes an array of user resources.

 Results are returned in pages of 100 users.
 You can specify the page number to return using the `page` query parameter.
 If no page is specified, the first page will be returned.

+Users that have been deleted will not be returned in the results.

 ### HTTP Requests
 `